mrpotatoes/computer-science-in-javascript/README.md

 # Computer Science in JavaScript
 Who doesn't want to learn Computer Science?
 It's really easy but the problem is that is is hidden behind many layers of complexity and that can be a problem for different types of learners.
 For instance I can grasp concepts in no time but to cement them I need to actually do the work.
 So, for a reference to myself but a study guide for others I've created this repository.

+I use it as both a study guide and a reference.

 ## What this repo is not
 1. A cheat sheet
     * This is just a reference/study guide so use it accordingly.